Salesforce

 Body

-Our Global Digital Classrooms (GDCs) provide an educational experience without the barriers of distance.
+Our Global Digital Classrooms (GDCs) provide an educational experience free from distance constraints.

-As part of our ecosystem, GDCs in the Munday Library provide students, faculty and staff real-time, high-definition video conferencing capabilities, giving them the feeling that remote participants are in the same room.
-They can be used for regular class meetings, less formal meetings, or project groups and standalone events, like guest lectures, and enable asynchronous collaboration for classroom learning.
-The Global Digital Classrooms allow faculty, students, and others in locations around the world to come together virtually for a wide range of learning opportunities through the power of advanced video conferencing.
+Our GDCs in the Munday Library provide students, faculty and staff with real-time, high-definition video conferencing capabilities, giving them the feeling that remote participants are in the same room.
+They're perfect for regular class meetings, less formal meetings, project groups and special events like guest lectures.
+The Global Digital Classrooms allow faculty, students, and others in locations worldwide to come together virtually for a wide range of learning opportunities through the power of advanced video conferencing.

 Room 143: The Brown Foundation, Inc., Global Digital Classroom

-This room is arranged with classroom style seating consisting of three rows of tables with eight seats each for a total of 24 seats.
+This room features classroom-style seating, comprising three rows of tables with eight seats each, totaling 24 seats.

 Room 141: Global Digital Classroom

-This room is arranged with movable furniture that combines to form four tables with six seats each for a total of 24 seats.
+This room is arranged with movable furniture that combines to form four tables with six seats each, totaling 24 seats.

 Equipment in Each Room